C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 Parenthesis.
 Crap puts parenthesis around arguments in a linear fashion, if

-they are set off by two spaces. while _ _ a == b _ _ puts _ _ c
+they are set off by two spaces. while _ _ a == b _ _ puts _ _ c is shorthand

-.
+for while(a == b) puts(c).
 The convention works for most statements.
 It is

 often preferable to put parenthesis around things manually, as with logical